SEND Annual Information Report

 DJ trip to Wardrobe Club, Leeds.
 This was a celebration event for the 'Integrate' DJ workshops that have taken place at MEA in the Spring and Summer terms.
 These have involved a diverse group of students songwriting and learning to DJ with professional DJs and equipment.
 The trip involved 16 schools, and students were able to show off their DJ skills on stage in a nightclub in front of an audience.

-SEND focused trip to watch the orchestra of Opera North in concert.
+Our music department also ran a SEND focused trip to watch the orchestra of Opera North in concert.
 This was a great opportunity to watch a top-class evening concert in the Town Hall with many other members of the public.
 A really great way of deepening cultural capital through arts experience.

 SEND football tournament: